codespin-ai/codespin/README.md

 But what about scaffolds?

 Well, turns out you can load an LLM response from a text file with the `--file-list` parameter.
-Copy ChatGPTs response into a file, and supply that as the `--file-list` argument, like this:
+Copy ChatGPT's response into a file, and supply that as the `--file-list` argument, like this:

 ```
 codespin scaffold myproject.prompt.md --file-list /some/where/a/gpt/output.txt.